cjohnkim/edits/README.md

 * After installing ngrok, open your Terminal and start ngrok with: `ngrok http 3000 -host-header="localhost:3000"`
 * In the ngrok console in your Terminal, you'll see public URL's that will forward to your local server.
-  * Note: By default this URL will expire after 8 hours.
+  * Note: By default this ngrok URL assignment will expire after 8 hours.
 * Copy the forwarding URL provided to you by ngrok, something like: `http://9853bd6f75de.ngrok.io` and go to the stripe Developers [webhooks page](https://dashboard.stripe.com/test/webhooks).
 * Click "Add endpoint"
-* In "Endpoint URL" insert the ngrok forwarding URL followed by `/webhook`
+* In "Endpoint URL" paste the ngrok forwarding URL followed by `/webhook`
-  * In our ngrok URL example above, we'd use: `http://9853bd6f75de.ngrok.io/webhook`
+  * In our ngrok URL example above, we'd paste: `http://9853bd6f75de.ngrok.io/webhook`
-* In "Events to Send" section, you can click the `receive all events` link.
+* In the "Events to Send" section, click the `receive all events` link.
 * Click "Add Endpoint".

-Events that start a webhook call should now be directed to your ngrok URL which in turn should call your local server's `/webhook` endpoint.
+Events that start a webhook call will route to your ngrok forwarding URL which in turn will call your local app server's `/webhook` endpoint.

-# run!
+# run

 The fun part... finally!

-* Run ngrok and be sure your stripe account sends webhook events to your ngrok URL
+* Run ngrok and be sure your stripe account sends webhook events to your ngrok forwarding URL
-* From the root directory of the project run `npm start`
+* From the root directory of this project run `npm start`
-* Your browser should now launch [http://localhost:3000](http://localhost:3000) on its own.
-If it doesn't, go there manually.
+* Your browser will launch [http://localhost:3000](http://localhost:3000).

 ## make a purchase

-As a reminder, this is a demo app and you cannot actually purchase edits.
+As a reminder, this is a demo app and you can't (yet) purchase edits.

-To test purchases, you can use [test cards from stripe](https://stripe.com/docs/payments/accept-a-payment#web-test-integration)
+To test purchases, use [a test card from stripe](https://stripe.com/docs/payments/accept-a-payment#web-test-integration)

 Different card numbers will trigger different payment outcomes. `4242 4242 4242 4242` will bring you to the land of success.
 Make sure to use an expiration date that is in the future.
-CVV and Zip code will accept anything you'd like to enter.
+CVV and zip code will accept any digits you'd like to enter.

 # thank you!